 When I came to Najran, they (the Christians of Najran) asked me: You read" O sister of Harun" (i. e.
 Hadrat Maryam) in the Qur'an, whereas Moses was born much before Jesus.
 When I came back to Allah's Messenger (ﷺ) I asked him about that, whereupon he said: The (people of the old age) used to give names (to their persons) after the names of Apostles and pious persons who had gone before them.

 So, what does Muhammad say?
-He says that, in essence, Mary the mother of Jesus, and her father, and her brother - who we have no Biblical record of even existing - all had the same names as the family of Moses, which was a common practice at the time.
+He says that, in essence, Mary the mother of Jesus, and her father, and her brother - for whom there is no Biblical record of even existing - all had the same names as the family of Moses, which was a common practice at the time.

-Muhammad also committed a similar blunder with Saul and Gideon, as covered in this article.
+Muhammad also committed a similar error with Saul and Gideon, as covered in this article.